srknzl/video-chat/README.md

 * notify-send

-Note for gobject: Recent versions of PyGObject and its dependencies are packaged by nearly all major Linux distributions.
-So, if you use Linux, you can probably get started by installing the package from the official repository for your distribution.

 # Transporter- LAN video chat, text chat, file transfer application
 * Groups folder holds the currently attended groups.
 So please do not put a folder called groups near main.py.
 Otherwise, the script